Informal meetings with your school — such as evaluations, meetings with teachers, and

 11. Take time to think about an offer.

 If a school offers services, you may be tempted to accept on the spot.
-This can be a bad idea if you don’t have time to fully consider the offer.
-If you feel any discomfort, don’t hesitate to ask the school for time to think it over.
-Having a few days to consider the offer and ask others about it may help you make the right decision.
+This can be a bad idea.
+You may want to take some time to fully consider the offer.
+Don’t hesitate to ask the school for time to think it over — even if you’re sure that you’ll accept the offer.
+Take a few days to consider the offer and ask others about it.
+Then you’ll feel more confident that you’re making the right decision.